nlessmann/Simrou/README.md

 ```

 * event is a [jQuery event object](http://api.jquery.com/category/events/event-object/).
+* parameters is a plain object that contains the values extracted from the route (parameters and splats).<br>
+  With the route from above example, parameter has two properties, "edit" and "action".
 * method is a string such as 'get' or 'post', specifing the desired HTTP method.
-* parameters is a plain object that contains the values extracted from the route (parameters and splats).
-  With the route from above example, parameter has two properties, "edit" and "action".

 ### Case-insensitive routes